reneses/tela/tela-server/docs/DEPLOYMENT.md

 The Tela Framework contains a server already configured with two modules (Instagram & Twitter), which can be started by running the `main` method at `io.reneses.tela.App`.

-In case we would like to register different modules, or integrate Tela within an existing app, the process is quite straighforward.
+In case we would like to register different modules, or integrate Tela within an existing app, the process is quite straightforward.
 First, we have to import the `TelaServer` and the `Assembler`:

 ```java
 import io.reneses.tela.Assembler;